thesofakillers/nlgoals/documents/proposal/proposal.md

 approach is to express preferences via pairwise comparison.
 This however can be limited in expressivity: consider a case in which two sub-optimal but complimentary correct trajectories are presented.
-Under pairwise comparison, there is no way to express such granularity.
+Under pairwise comparison, there is no way to express the necessary granularity in preferences for this example.
 Another potential issue is that the expressed preferences may be different from the real preferences.

 ## Proposed approach